-- List the various providers of documents containing statutory requirements and guidance relating to DP operations, include

-- ng

-- IMO (including IMO MSC/Circ.
-645 of 1994 Guidelines for Vessels with Dynamic Positioning Systems)

-- Classification society DP rules

-- International Marine Contractors Association (IMCA)

-- Marine Technology Society (MTS)

-- IMCA and MTS guidelines for ASOG

-Explain the purpose of documentation associated with DP operations, such as DP operations manuals, Failure Modes and Effects Analysis (FMEA) and capability plots

-Describe the IMO (DP) equipment classes and their application, with reference to the IMO Guidelines for Vessels with DP Systems.

-Understand the importance of reporting DP incidents knows where to find DP incident reports and knows how to report DP incidents.
+- 7.1 List the various providers of documents containing statutory requirements and guidance relating to DP operations, including: - 7.1.1.
+IMO (including IMO MSC/Circ.
+645 of 1994 and 1580 of 2017 Guidelines for Vessels with Dynamic Positioning Systems) - 7.1.2.
+Classification society DP rules - 7.1.3.
+International Marine Contractors Association (IMCA) - 7.1.4.
+Marine Technology Society (MTS) - 7.1.5.
+IMCA and MTS guidelines for ASOG - 7.2 Explain the purpose of documentation associated with DP operations, such as DP operations manuals, Failure Modes and Effects Analysis (FMEA) and capability plots - 7.3 Describe the IMO (DP) equipment classes and their application, with reference to the IMO Guidelines for Vessels with DP Systems. - 7.4 Understand the importance of reporting DP incidents knows where to find DP incident reports and knows how to report DP incidents.